Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic studies available from the provided research
+Unknown — no human pharmacokinetic studies available in the provided research.

 Red Flags to Watch For

-- Widely sold in over 1,000 registered supplement products despite almost no safety or efficacy data in humans
+- Widely sold in over 1,000 registered supplement products despite almost no clinical safety or efficacy data

-- Contains oxalates and anthraquinones, which can be harmful in high doses or with prolonged use
+- Contains oxalates, which can contribute to kidney stones with high or prolonged use

 Products Containing Yellow Dock